inclusive-design/website-cities/content/resources/challenges-of-diverse-participation/index.md

 ### TRY

 - Be observant of group dynamics and how members interact with each other.
-Encourage group members to notice their interactions and the needs of their group members.
+- Encourage group members to notice their interactions and the needs of their group members.
-- Provide assistance when needed (e.g. taking notes, building prototypes, etc.) and integrate translators, ASL interpreters, audio describers, personal assistants to enable your participants to equally participate.
+- Provide assistance when needed (e.g. taking notes, building prototypes, etc.).
+- Integrate translators, ASL interpreters, audio describers, personal assistants to enable your participants to equally participate.
 - Provide simple and clear instruction about the process and how participants’ contribution can impact the community.
 - Have supportive examples and more detailed instructions ready for anyone who needs extra guidance.
 - Offer co-design materials (e.g. worksheets, forms, agenda, etc.) in alternative formats and make them available prior to the event upon attendees’ request.